 Online retailers, big-box stores, or national chains may have coupon codes that will help you save even more.
 But Josephs cautions that if you have a complicated prescription that requires additional measurements, online may not be your best choice.

 Another option is buying your frames online and getting your lenses filled locally.
-Opticians at big-box stores like Costco (where you have to be a member) and Walmart will accept frames purchased elsewhere, fill them for a modest fee, and provide adjustments.
+Opticians at big-box stores like Costco (where you have to be a member) and Walmart will accept frames purchased elsewhere, fill them for a fee of $10 to $18, and provide adjustments.

 It’s a model that works: most people were “highly satisfied” with glasses purchased from big-box stores, according to a 2016 Consumer Reports survey of its readers.

 Federal rules give you the legal right to a copy of your prescription if you want to explore choices other than your optometrist’s offerings.
 If you forget to ask for it after your exam, you can call your doctor’s office and ask that a copy of your eyeglass prescription be faxed to where you want your glasses to be made.
 You may also be able to bargain to get a better price if you’ve set your heart on a particular pair of frames in your doctor’s office.